Do not be greedy, Think Twice: Sampling and Selection for Document-level Information Extraction: Related Work

 \paragraph{LLMs for IE.} The adoption of large language models in IE has grown substantially in recent years \citep{zhang-etal-2025-survey}.
 In addition to achieving state-of-the-art performance in supervised settings \citep{wadhwa-etal-2023-revisiting,ding-etal-2024-rethinking}, LLMs have demonstrated strong zero-shot IE capabilities by leveraging dataset-specific guidelines \citep{GoLLIE2024sainz}.
 This flexibility extends the Unified Information Extraction paradigm and opens new research directions.
-LLMs can also use in-context learning examples to improve their performance without further training \citep{wan-etal-2023-gpt,zhang2024incontextlearningfewshotnested}.
+LLMs can also use in-context learning examples to improve their performance without further training \citep{wan-etal-2023-gpt,zhang2024incontextlearningfewshotnested} or be decoded using constraint decoding to create always valid outputs \citep{sakota-west-2025-combining}.
 However, the inherently stochastic nature of LLMs leads to variability across generations.
 Although greedy decoding is commonly used to reduce this instability, our results suggest that it is not the most effective decoding strategy.
 Motivated by this observation, we explore a sampling and selection approach inspired by recent test-time scaling methods.

 \paragraph{Reasoning and Test-time Scaling.} With the release of OpenAI’s O1 model~\citep{openai2024openaio1card}, reasoning-focused models have become a central topic of interest in the field.
 At the same time, Test-Time Scaling (TTS) has also gained attention \citep{zhang2025surveytesttimescalinglarge}.
 This technique increases computational effort during inference to achieve better results.
-To support this approach, several methods have emerged, such as majority voting \citep{lightman2023letsverifystepstep}, which selects the most frequent answer among multiple sampled responses, and the use of reward models~\citep{wu2025inference} to identify the highest-quality output.
+To support this approach, several methods have emerged, such as Majority Voting \citep{lightman2023letsverifystepstep}, which selects the most frequent answer among multiple sampled responses, and the use of reward models~\citep{wu2025inference} to identify the highest-quality output.
 However, most existing work in this area has primarily focused on math and reasoning-intensive benchmarks \citep{zhang2025surveytesttimescalinglarge}.
 The methodology proposed in this work draws inspiration from these TTS approaches while adapting them to the IE task.